By Farzad Ghotaslou – Art in Tanzania internship

 Disused termite mounds are often frequented by colonies of the endearing dwarf mongoose and pairs of red-and-yellow barbet, which draw attention to themselves by their loud, clockwork-like duetting.

 The permanent Tarangire River is the most dominant feature here, and it’s after this river that the park was named.
 Several extensive swamps feed off some of its tributaries; however, these are usually dry for most of the year but get very impassable during the rains.
-Tarangire Park is generally arid, but in fact, it is drier than Serengeti.
-However, its vegetation is much greener, especially with lots of elephant grass, vast areas with mixed acacia woodlands and some of the fabulous ribbons of the aquatic forest, not to forget the giant baobab tree that can live up to 600 years, storing between 300 and 900 litres of water.
+Tarangire Park is generally arid, but in fact, it is drier than the Serengeti.
+However, its vegetation is much greener, especially with lots of elephant grass, vast areas of mixed acacia woodlands, and some of the fabulous ribbons of the aquatic forest, not to forget the giant baobab tree, which can live up to 600 years, storing between 300 and 900 litres of water.

 Tarangire safaris are the main activity; however, staying outside the park makes walking and night safaris possible.
 There are no boat safaris on the rivers here, but Oliver’s Camp offers adventurous fly camping trips and very good walking safaris.
 Both Oliver’s Camp and Swala have recently started night safaris within the park itself.
-Ask us for more information, as the regulations here seem to change every year!
+Please ask us for more information, as the regulations here seem to change annually.

 During your Safari in Tarangire, it is highly recommended that you stay for a couple of days, especially in the south of the park.
-This area offers a less crowded safari experience and gives you the opportunity to enjoy an authentic African feel of Tanzania’s countryside.
+This area offers a less crowded safari experience, allowing you to enjoy an authentic African feel of Tanzania’s countryside.

 Tarangire is the surprise package on the Northern circuit.
-Often overshadowed by the Serengeti and the Ngorongoro Crater, Tarangire has immense concentrations of animals in the peak months and a fraction of the visitor numbers of other Northern parks.
-From July through to October safaris here are superb, and the atmosphere and habitats are completely different from other parks.
+Often overshadowed by the Serengeti and the Ngorongoro Crater, Tarangire boasts immense concentrations of animals during the peak months and significantly fewer visitor numbers compared to other Northern parks.
+From July to October, safaris here are superb, and the atmosphere and habitats are entirely different from those in other parks.
 Tarangire is surprisingly large, giving visitors the quietest game-viewing environment of all the parks in the region.
 The South of Tarangire is especially quiet, and lodges such as Swala and Oliver’s Camp are the perfect place to explore this remote area and get away from other travellers.
-Overall, it is a superb little park that offers great value compared to its neighbours and is a seriously good option for getting away from it all.
+Overall, it is a superb little park that offers excellent value compared to its neighbours and is a seriously good option for getting away from it all.

 The game viewing from July through to October is exceptional, but for the remainder of the year, most of the game migrates out of the park, onto the floor of the Rift Valley, and to the grazing grounds of the Masai steppe.
-As a result, we advise visitors not to expect high concentrations of games in the off-season months but would still recommend travelling here to those who want to avoid the crowds.
+As a result, we advise visitors not to expect high concentrations of games during the off-season months, but we still recommend travelling here to those who want to avoid the crowds.

-The best time to visit Tarangire is probably in the dry season, from June to October when the game viewing is at its best.
+The best time to visit Tarangire is likely during the dry season, from June to October, when game viewing is at its best.
 Tsetse flies tend to be flawed from December to March, so although this is a good time to go to the Serengeti for the wildebeest calving, Tarangire is best avoided now.

 Reference: